yalexand/ALYtools/README.md

 # Demo

-"TestData" directory contains a collection of Demo images, - a folder per "Problem".
-Not all "Problems" are covered (some demand too many images).
+"TestData" directory contains a collection of Demo images, - a folder per "Application".
+Not all "Applications" are covered (some demand too many images).

-# CIDR Problem
+# CIDR Application

 CIDR ("collagen induced DDR1 redistribution") is the texture characterization method reported in the article https://www.nature.com/articles/s41598-019-53176-4